After what to eat before and after training, it's from what to eat before bed, now comes what to eat to lose fat.

 The manipulation of quantities dictates whether a diet is for muscle mass gain, fat loss, or maintenance.

-There are low carbohydrate diets, low fat diets, no fat diets, soup diet and water diet.
+There are low carb diets, low fat diets, fat free diets, soup diet and water diet.

 In the midst of it all, they all share a common denominator, which is what makes them (or not) successful.